xp3i4/linear/README.md

 ## Format of files
 Output of Linear extends standard SAM/BAM format to alignment-free results.
-Definitions of each fields are extended to adapt to the alignment-free results.
+Definition of each fields are :
-Theses changes include:
 ### SAM/BAM

 |col |filed|Description|Status|